ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

     }

-    // Function to simulate a coin flip - notice that this must only be callable by the ten system contract. function doFlipCoin(address bettor, uint256 stake, bool wantsHeads) external onlyTenSystemCall {
+    // Function to simulate a coin flip - notice that this must only be callable by the ten system contract.
+    // This function is called by the TEN platform as a synthetic transaction in the same block as the user transaction. function doFlipCoin(address bettor, uint256 stake, bool wantsHeads) external onlyTenSystemCall {
-        // Assume getRandomNumber() is an external function that returns a random number uint256 randomNumber = getRandomNumber();
+        // Assume getRandomNumber() is a function that returns a random number uint256 randomNumber = getRandomNumber();

         // Simulate a coin flip: 0 for tails, 1 for heads